Cool to cold weather in upper Thailand, isolated heavy rains in the lower South

-Meanwhile, the northeast monsoon prevails over the Gulf and the South.
+Meanwhile, the northeast monsoon prevails over the Gulf and the South while the low pressure cell covers the lower Andaman Sea.
 Isolated heavy rains are likely in the lower South of Thailand.
-Waves in the Gulf are about 2 meters high and over 2 meters high during thundershowers.
-People along the Gulf shore should beware of inshore surges.
+Waves in the Gulf are about 1-2 meters high and over 2 meters high during thundershowers.
 All ships should proceed with caution and keep off thundershowers.

-The department also mentioned that the Typhoon “RAI” over the middle South China Sea is expected to move to near the coast of Hainan, China by tonight and then downgrade.
+The department also mentioned that the tropical depression “RAI” over the upper South China Sea is expected to downgrade in the low-pressure cell and dissipate.
 This storm has no effect on Thailand.

 The weather forecast for the next 24 hours is as follows:

-Northeast: Cool to cold weather with strong winds; temperature lows of 12-16 degrees and highs of 26-27 degrees Celsius.
-Temperature on hilltops is likely to drop to 5-13 degrees Celsius.
+Northeast: Cool to cold weather; temperature lows of 14-18 degrees and highs of 26-29 degrees Celsius.
+Temperature on hilltops is likely to drop to 6-13 degrees Celsius.

-Central: Cool weather with strong winds; temperature lows of 18-19 degrees, highs of 28-29 degrees Celsius.
+Central: Cool weather in the morning; temperature lows of 17-19 degrees, highs of 29-31 degrees Celsius.

-East: Cool weather with strong winds; temperature lows of 17-23 degrees, highs of 27-30 degrees Celsius; waves a meter high and 1-2 meters offshore.
+East: Cool weather in the morning; temperature lows of 18-21 degrees, highs of 30-31 degrees Celsius; waves a meter high and 1-2 meters offshore.

-South (west coast): Thundershowers in 40 per cent of the areas with isolated heavy rains; temperature lows of 23-24 degrees, highs of 29-32 degrees Celsius; waves a meter high and 1-2 meters offshore.
+South (west coast): Thundershowers in 40 per cent of the areas with isolated heavy rains; temperature lows of 23-25 degrees, highs of 27-30 degrees Celsius; waves 1-2 meters high and more than 2 meters during thundershowers.

-Bangkok and surrounding areas: Cool weather and partly cloudy; temperature lows of 18-20 degrees, highs of 29-31 degrees Celsius.
+Bangkok and surrounding areas: Partly cloudy with cool weather in the morning; temperature lows of 18-20 degrees, highs of 28-32 degrees Celsius.

 By : THE NATION